XiaoqianXiao/hyak_narsad_0917/README_pre_group_voxelWise.md

 - `/gscratch/scrubbed/fanglab/xiaoqian:/scrubbed_dir` - Scrub directory
 - `/gscratch/scrubbed/fanglab/xiaoqian/repo/hyak_narsad:/app/updated` - Updated code

+### Container Environment Handling
+The script automatically detects when running in a container and handles read-only filesystem issues:
+- **Automatic fallback**: If target directories are read-only, scripts are saved to writable locations
+- **Fallback locations**: `/tmp`, `/scrubbed_dir`, or current directory with unique names
+- **Path resolution**: Ensures all paths are absolute and container-compatible

 ## Output Structure

 The pipeline generates output in the following structure: